Web-Smart PoE Ethernet Switches

-The back panel of the TOUGHSwitch Pro is mostly occupied by a large area with ventilation holes (some additional ventilation holes can also be found on the lateral sides and on the top of the device) and a Power connector.
-It’s good to see that Ubiquiti made all the proper steps into ensuring a good airflow (there is no fan installed inside the case, it relies solely on passive cooling, so you won’t be bothered by any loud fan noises – the switch remains completely silent).
+On the bottom of the switch you can still find the usual label with info about the device (such as the MAC address).
+The rear panel of the EdgeSwitch ES-8XP is mostly occupied by a large area with ventilation holes (some additional ventilation holes can also be found on the lateral sides and on the top of the device) and a Power socket (which connects to a power brick, it doesn’t have an internal PSU).
+It’s good to see that Ubiquiti made all the proper steps into ensuring a good airflow and, since there is no fan installed inside the case (despite implementing the PoE technology), it relies solely on passive cooling, so you won’t be bothered by any loud fan noises – the switch remains completely silent.

-The installation process is as simple as it gets and all you have to do is connect the Power cord to the Power port and to an outlet, then use an Ethernet cable and connect it to the Management port and to the Ethernet port from your PC (to perform the configuration of the switch) and lastly, you can simply add any devices you want (including PoE) using additional Ethernet cables.
-After you installed the switch, you can now configure the device by visiting the Configuration Interface (type https://192.168.1.20 in your favourite web browser and enter ubnt for both username and password fields).
+The hardware installation process is as simple as it gets and all you have to do is connect the Power cord to the Power port and to an outlet, then use an Ethernet cable and connect it to the Management port and to the Ethernet port from your PC (to perform the configuration of the switch) and lastly, you can simply add any devices you want (including PoE) using additional Ethernet cables.
+After you have installed the switch, you can configure the device by visiting the Configuration Interface (type https://192.168.1.20 in your favourite web browser and enter ubnt for both the user name and the password).

 The VLANs section allows you to Trunk Ports and configure Virtual Local Area Networks, while the Alerts section shows the Alert and System logs.
 Besides the main sections, on the right side, there’s also a Tools drop-down list which includes the MAC Forwarding Table, Ping, Traceroute and Discovery.

-Note: Inside the package, there is the Ubiquiti TOUGHSwitch TS-8-PRO Switch, a Power cord and the Quick Start Guide.
+Note: Inside the package, there is the Ubiquiti EdgeSwitch ES-8XP Switch, a Power cord and the Quick Start Guide.

 4. ZyXEL GS1900-16 Smart Ethernet Switch